Skip to main content

 1. Check the amount of occupied space in PersistentVolumeClaim.

-2. Make sure that there are enough quotas to increase PersistentVolume.
+2. Verify that there are enough quotas to increase PersistentVolume.

 3. Enable volume enlargement in the StorageClass settings.

-4. Delete pods with the volume to be enlarged.
+4. Delete pods with the volume you want to increase the size of.

 5. Modify the PersistentVolumeClaim manifest.